GingerGigiCat/CustomScreenAngle/README.md

 > [!WARNING]
 > If you are using cinnamon, or any other window manager that offers fractional scaling, **DISABLE FRACTIONAL SCALING**, trust me i know from experience
+>
+> Also, you may want to consider killing cinnamon so that it goes into fallback mode, which stops flickering when changing angles